pouchdb/pouchdb/docs/_guides/conflicts.md

 `pouchdb-upsert` also offers a `putIfNotExists()` function, which will create a document if it doesn't exist already.
 For more details, see [the plugin's documentation](https://github.com/pouchdb/pouchdb-upsert#readme).

-### Non-immediate conflicts
+### Eventual conflicts

+Now, let's move on to the second type: **eventual conflicts**.

 Imagine two PouchDB databases have both gone offline.
-The two users each make modifications to the same document, and then come back online at the same time.
-They both committed changes to the same document, and their local databases did not throw 409 errors.
+The two separate users each make modifications to the same document, and then they come back online at a later time.

+Both users committed changes to the same version of the document, and their local databases did not throw 409 errors.
 What happens then?

 This is the classic "conflict" scenario, and CouchDB handles it very elegantly.
 By default, CouchDB will choose an arbitrary winner based on a deterministic algorithm, which means both users will see the same winner once they're back online.
 However, since the replication history is stored, you can always go back in time to resolve the conflict.